December full moon 2022: What causes the cold moon and its mystical effect on zodiac signs

 Pisces (19 February – 20 March)

-It is time to lie low for the fish as they may be triggered and how.
+It is time to lie low for the fish as they may be triggered.
 They need to slip into their familiar imaginative world to cope with this.

 Conclusion